cagov/11ty-build-system/README.md

 };
 ```

-TL;DR: here's a full example of the plugin's options.
+TL;DR: here's an example of the plugin's options.

 ```js
 const cagovBuildSystem = require('@cagov/11ty-build-system');